statycc/pymwp/guide/index.md

 </div></div></div>

-This obtained matrix contains only 4 simple-value coefficients.
+The generated matrix is labelled with input variable names.
+The top-row shows the data flow _target_ and the left column is the _source_ of data flow.
-This result indicates that value growth of variables `x` and `y` is polynomially bounded in their inputs.
+This matrix contains only "non-$\infty$" coefficients, which means `x` and `y` value growth is polynomially bounded in inputs.

-The result should be read along a vertical column, where the top-row variable is the data flow target, and the first column gives the data flow source.
+This is confirmable by inspection, since the final values are $x' \leq x$ and $y' \leq x$.

 #### Example 2

 For more complicated programs, the inference procedure introduces derivation _choice_.
-This is represented in a matrix by complex polynomials.
+This is represented by complex polynomials.

-Variables have different dependencies for different derivation choices.
+Then variables can have different dependencies for different derivation choices.
-We capture this in the matrix in form of ordered list of _deltas_, and an associated coefficient.
+We capture this in a matrix, in form of ordered list of _deltas_, and an associated coefficient.
-In other words, by making the derivation choices indicated by a list of deltas, we obtain the associated coefficient.
+In other words, by making the derivation choices indicated by a list of deltas we obtain the associated coefficient.

-Deltas are coded as pairs of $(i, j)$ with $i$ the value and $j$ the index in the domain.
+Deltas are pairs of $(i, j)$ with $i$ the value and $j$ the index in the domain.
-Possible values of $i$ are $\{0,1,2\}$.
-Index $j$ is of type $\mathbb{N}$ and corresponds to a program point where a choice is made.
+Values $i$ is one of $\{0,1,2\}$.
+Index $j$ corresponds to a program point where a choice occurs (effectively it is a counter).

 <div class="container text-left"><div class="row"><div class="col col-md-4">
 PROGRAM